-If each purchase order is a separate contract for accounting purposes, the total transaction price is the sum of the extended amount for each separate item on the purchase order.
-Equipment produced by the Company is unique to each customer, created using customer-specific designs.
-Because the equipment of one customer would not fit the needs of a different customer, there is no market for that equipment other than the customer ordering that equipment.
-Therefore, the standalone selling price of the equipment is the price per the Purchase Order.
-As a result, the price of the equipment as stated in each Purchase Order should be the transaction price allocated to that Purchase Order.
-An exception does exist when the Purchase Order contains discounts, as discussed below.
+If the supply agreement does not include a minimum order quantity, either implicitly or explicitly, then each purchase order is a separate contract for accounting purposes.
+As such, the total transaction price is the sum of the extended amount for each separate part on the purchase order.
+Parts produced by the Company are unique to each customer, created using customer-specific designs.
+Because the parts of one customer would not fit into the product of a different customer, there is no market for those parts other than the customer ordering those parts.
+Therefore, the standalone selling price of the parts is the price per part contained in the Supply Contract.
+As a result, the price of the parts as stated in each Purchase Order should be the transaction price allocated to that Purchase Order.
+An exception does exist when the Supply Contract contains volume discounts, as discussed below.

-Edit as appropriate: In most cases, as each purchase order is for one or few pieces of equipment, each purchase order embodies a stand alone contract and each piece of equipment results is a single performance obligation.
-As previously discussed, each purchase order would likely not be combined with other contracts.
-Therefore, allocation of the transaction price is typically based on the price for each piece of equipment per the purchase order.
+Edit as appropriate: Conclusion: In most cases, as there is typically not an enforceable minimum quantity of parts to be supplied, each purchase order embodies a stand alone contract and, as previously discussed, would not be combined with other contracts.
+Therefore, allocation of the transaction price is typically not significant.